School Handbook

 Full ineligibility:

 Students who fall below the academic requirements will be ineligible, as of the date of the eligibility check.
-Ineligible students may be allowed to continue to attend practices, at the discretion of the coach or Athletic Director.
+Ineligible students may be allowed to continue to attend practices at the discretion of the athletic director.
 Ineligible students will not be allowed to dress out for games, travel with the team to away games, or be dismissed early from classes.

 Students arriving to school late or leaving school early may not participate in any athletic activity that day if they have missed four or more full class periods.